 Your cover photo is the most visible thing when users first click into your community, making it the perfect piece of digital real estate to brand your community and your business.

-Dana Malstaff, an online course creator and successful community builder is the founder of Boss-Moms® – a community for entrepreneurial moms.
+Dana Malstaff, an online course creator and successful community builder, is the founder of Boss-Mom® – a community for entrepreneurial moms.
 She created a group cover photo that accomplishes a few things:

 - It creates personal branding

 - It tells you what the community is about with a tagline

 - It has a call-to-action for free training

 - Membership questions